IAmJonoBo/Prometheus/docs/offline-packaging-status.md

 - The workflow prunes older `offline-packaging-suite` artefacts through the GitHub Actions API using the job’s `GITHUB_TOKEN`, retaining only the most recent three runs.

+## Forward-looking watchlist

+- Monitor upstream release notes for the `argon2` stack so we can lift the temporary pin once binary wheels for glibc 2.17/2014 are restored.
+- Keep an eye on `numpy` musllinux/ARM wheels—if they slip behind CPython releases, add them to the wheelhouse allowlist on a temporary basis and file upstream bugs.
+- Add a recurring Renovate task to diff `platform_manifest.json` against the expected extras list; deviations usually indicate the MBOM changed outside of lockfile updates.
+- Prepare a fallback path for `pip-audit` outages (mirrored wheel or internal proxy) so the security tooling step does not block emergency packaging runs.

 Keep this document alongside the latest packaging artefacts so stakeholders can see drift at a glance and track remediation progress.